celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

 ### Details
 #### Services Deprecation
-The initial step is to deprecate and remove our services in code and stop relying on services as the notion.
-Instead, the Module should be used, e.g. HeaderService -> HeaderModule.
+The initial step is to deprecate services in favor of modules.
+Ex. `HeaderService` -> `HeaderModule`.

 * We're organically moving towards the direction of modularized libraries.
-That is, our `share`, `header` and `state` packages are getting shaped as independent sovereign modules which now lack their own API definition.
+That is, our `share`, `header` and `state` packages are getting shaped as independent modules which now lack their own API definition.
 * Consistency.
 Semantically, modules are closer to what high level Celestia project goals and slogans.
 * Disassociate centralization.
 Services have always been associated with centralized infrastructure with older monolithic services and newer distributed microservice architectures.